bigbio/pgatk/docs/pypgatk.rst

 cBioPortal Mutations to Protein sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets.
 The available datasets can be viewed in this web page (https://www.cbioportal.org/datasets).
-The current tool
-uses the command ``cbioportal-to-proteindb`` to convert the bcioportal mutations file into a protein sequence database file.
+The command ``cbioportal-to-proteindb`` converts the bcioportal mutations file into a protein sequence database file.

 Command options
 ^^^^^^^^^^^^^^